 My apologies to those of you who don’t live near a coast and can’t try this one out for yourselves.
 For those of you who can, check out this ~recipe~ if you can even call it that.

 Final verdict?
 It’s cool to harvest your own salt – especially if you’re into the science of cooking.
-It isn’t a lot of work, but it is time consuming and the pay off isn’t great.
+It isn’t a lot of work, but it is time consuming, probably not very clean, and the pay off isn’t great.
 If you happen to be at the beach and want to experiment, give it a try.
 Otherwise, stick with store bought kosher or sea salt for cooking and invest in a nice Maldon or Fleur de Sel for finishing.

 - As many water bottles as you can full of sea water